 How can I save energy?
 Saving energy can be done in many ways.
 Of course, what works best for you depends on your situation.
 Do you use a lot of electricity because you got rid of gas?
 Or do you actually use a lot of gas for cooking or heating your home and tap water?
 Saving energy can be done with conserving gas, saving electricity or using less hot water.
 There are also other ways to insulate your home to save on heating costs.

 Saving water also means saving energy.
 After all, you heat your water through the central heating boiler, heat pump or electric water heater.
 So using less hot water leads to less energy consumption!
-Here are three top tips to achieve this:
+Moreover, these are simple ways to apply energy saving home.
+Here are three top tips to achieve this to further boost energy saving home:

 Tip #1: Choose Water-Saving Options A water-saving shower head or a flow limiter on your faucet can cut water use in half.
 This not only saves water, but also energy!